Top 30 Highest – Paying Jobs In New Jersey In 2022

 The benefits of working and living in New Jersey

-Branch Brook Park in Newark is home to 5,000+ cherry blossom trees (more than Washington, D.C.) that burst into full bloom during the annual Cherry Blossom Festival in April.
-Many enjoy strolling through botanical and sculpture gardens like Frelinghuysen Arboretum or Grounds for Sculpture.
-Island Beach State Park was named the #1 state park in the U.S. according to HomeToGo.com in 2018.
+Branch Brook Park in Newark has 5,000+ cherry blossom trees, more than Washington, D.C., that bloom during the April Cherry Blossom Festival.
+Many enjoy walking through Frelinghuysen Arboretum and Grounds for Sculpture.
+In 2018, HomeToGo.com named Island Beach State Park the top U.S. state park.

-New Jersey is full of Revolutionary War history.
-Trenton is considered the “Crossroads of the Revolution” where George Washington crossed the Delaware River in 1776.
-The Morristown National Historical Park preserves the home to General Washington and the Continental Army’s winter encampment.
+Revolutionary War history abounds in NJ.
+Trenton was the "Crossroads of the Revolution" where George Washington crossed the Delaware River in 1776.
+General Washington and the Continental Army wintered at Morristown National Historical Park.

-What are the highest–paying jobs in New Jersey in 2022?
+What are the highest–paying jobs in New Jersey?

 1. Nurse